Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I selected one, brought it home and painted the rough cut edges with tole paint, color choice is yours!
 Pick a color to blend in or a contrast that matches your kitchen color scheme.
 Then adhere large felt furniture pads (sticky on one side) to each corner, this will stop it from sliding around and protect your kitchen counter.

 This is great for making sandwiches, buttering your toast in the morning, cutting veggies, etc...and very very inexpensive.
 I made the one pictured for six dollars.
 Most good cutting boards are much more than this.
 I couldnt wait to throw out my old plastic one!

 By Linn from Canada

 My husband made this board from scraps left from a breakfast bar top.
 The breakfast bar was made from different types of wood glued together, sanded and stained.
 My husband used a jig saw to make a circle and a router to make the decorative edge.
 Butcher block oil was used to finish the piece for food preparation or serving food.
 It has inverted handles on each side.

 It can be utilized for cutting purposes or using to create a cheese platter or any appetizer, fruit, etc. The board can be sanitized and re-oiled for protection of the beauty of the wood and a conversation piece at a party.
 A nice entertainment, serving and utilitarian item for my kitchen and memories of my former home.

 This project takes giving a gift with a personal touch to a whole new level.
 Follow these steps to create a fun and functional cutting board designed (by you!) to match their kitchen and their personality perfectly.

-You'll need a Dremel rotary tool with plunge router attachment, the 18" Dremel Scroll Station, contour sander, 3.4" piece of hard maple, cloth, mineral oil, construction paper, pencil and pattern.
+You'll need a Dremel rotary tool with plunge router attachment, the 18 inch Dremel Scroll Station, contour sander, 3.4 inch piece of hard maple, cloth, mineral oil, construction paper, pencil, and pattern.